Doxycycline for Chlamydia

 -

-Doxycycline is available to purchase online from reputable and regulated online doctor services like ZAVA, or you can also request treatment at your local GP or sexual health clinic.
+Doxycycline treatment for chlamydia is available to purchase online from reputable and regulated online doctor services like ZAVA.
+Alternatively, you can request treatment at your local GP or sexual health clinic following a sexual health test and a face-to-face consultation.

 Yes, you can buy doxycycline online.
-You should only request doxycycline online from trusted online doctor services like ZAVA.
-We are monitored and regulated to ensure you receive safe and genuine medication.
+You should only request doxycycline treatment for chlamydia online from trusted online doctor services like ZAVA.
+We are monitored and regulated to ensure you receive safe medication.

-Getting doxycycline with a prescription from ZAVA is quick and convenient, with no need for a face-to-face appointment.
+Ordering doxycycline with a prescription from ZAVA is quick and convenient, with no need for a face-to-face appointment.
+Here’s how it works:

 - Complete a short online medical questionnaire – Share details about your health so our doctors can ensure doxycycline is right for you.
-You will need a positive chlamydia test result first, which you can request through our service or another sexual health service.
+You will need a positive chlamydia test result first, which you can request through our service, your GP or your local sexual health (GUM) clinic

 - Order and pay online – Sign in or create your ZAVA account, select doxycycline, and securely make your payment.